RATADevelopment/RATA-Development/readme.md

 ## How do I report a bug?

 It's easy, just go to the RATA Discord Server and use the slash command /bugreport.
 After the command is used, it'll appear here!

+## How do I make a suggestion?

+It's easy, just go to the RATA Discord Server and use the slash command /newsuggestion.
+After the command is used, it'll appear here!